 On the other side of unit’s interior is a light detector.
 It receives and measures the intensity of the light the generator creates.

-If your finger were not in the pulse oximeter, the light would easily travel from the generator to the detector.
+If your finger was not in the pulse oximeter, the light would easily travel from the generator to the detector.
 But with your finger in the device, much of the light is blocked and absorbed before it reaches the detector.
 The detector measures the amount of light that passes through your finger to reach the detector.

 By measuring the light, the pulse oximeter determines the oxygenation of your blood.
 Hemoglobin absorbs light waves when it carries oxygen.
 Additionally, the pulse oximeter uses the light data to measure blood vessel size and non-oxygenated hemoglobin.
 Within seconds, the pulse oximeter uses this data to determine your oxygenation level.